pcricardo/angular4-2017/Notes-Module-02-The Basics.md

 ### Creating Components with the CLI & Nesting Components
 - With 'ng serve' runnig
-- And in hte command line, in hte folder project
+- And in the command line, in hte folder project
-- Run the command: `gn generate component [name component]`
+- Run the command: `ng generate component [name component]`

 Result:
 - create a folder with the files